politrons/PaymentAPI/README.md

 ![My image](img/testPyramid.png)

-`To go fast you have to go well` this quote of Robert C. Martin express perfectly what TDD and BDD is.
-You should first think in all corner cases of your program and then implement one by one committing every scenario to have a quick feedback about your program.
+**To go fast you have to go well** this quote of Robert C. Martin express perfectly what TDD and BDD is.
+You should think first in all corner cases of your program, and then implement one by one committing every scenario to have a quick feedback about your program.

 In our application I invested around 70% of the time implementing the test framework, from the most concrete type of testing(Unit) to higher level of Integration.

-* **Unit**: We use JUnit5 together with Mockito to Mock external resources of your class
+* **Unit**: I used JUnit5 together with Mockito to Mock external resources of your class.
-* **Integration**: We use Quarkus server, which include a very nice Test framework to do BDD and run the application and test all layers of your application.
+* **Integration**: I used Quarkus server, which include a very nice Test framework to do BDD and run the application and test all layers of your application.
-Just to be clear, the IT test are just a prove that our Unit test are well designed and the Mock behaves as I expect.
-None IT test it should fail ever.
+Just to be clear, the IT test are just a proof that our Unit test are well designed and the Mock behaves as I expect.
+None IT test should ever fail.
 And if it does, you have to reproduce it in Unit test.

 ## Technology Stack

-As Http Server I used Quarkus, a new Serverless framework implemented by RedHat team, as a new Power Vertx framework.
-Ineed a good choice to create Reactive systems.
+As Http Server I used **Quarkus**, a new Serverless framework implemented by RedHat team, as a new Power Vertx framework.
+Indeed a good choice to create Reactive systems.

-For the API I used JAX-RS standard.
+For the API I used **JAX-RS** standard.

 In order to have a reactive system, functional programing it's a powerful tool.
-Even Java it's functional since Java 8 it's not Scala.
-And a good library for functional programing that make you feel like you're in Scala realm again, it's Vavr.
+Although Java is functional since Java 8 it's not Scala. **Vavr** is good library for functional programing that makes you feel like you're in Scala realm again.

-To make transformation of models between layer doing DDD I used Orika.
+To make transformation of models between layer doing DDD, I used **Orika**.

 Finally as Connector and Database I chose Cassandra since it's a good choice for Event sourcing.